muratkucuktepe/Docker-Cheatsheet/docker-cheatsheet.md

 ```
 docker run -p 8000:80 -d <image-id-or-name>       // Run the container in detached mode. d means detached.
 docker container attach <container-id-or-name>    // Attach yourself to a detached container again
-docker attach <image-id-or-name>                  // Attach yourself to a detached container again
+docker attach <container-id-or-name>              // Attach yourself to a detached container again
 docker start -a <container-id-or-name>            // Start the container in attached mode. a means attached
 ```
 ---